Setup¶

 them from a storage.

-You can manage the behavior of caching using cache
+You can manage the behavior of caching using cache parameter.
+By default

-the plugin stores diagrams locally at ~/.cache/mkdocs_puml
+the plugin stores diagrams locally at ~/.cache/mkdocs_puml.
+This cache

-and it's the only available backend right now.
+backend has a name local and it's the only available backend right now.

-You can configure the path
+You can configure the path in which mkdocs_puml stores the diagrams

 as follows